Booss3my/Booss3my.github.io/_portfolio/portfolio-2.md

 The project served as a proof of concept, aligning closely with client expectations.
 The main objectives were to achieve satisfactory results in terms of real-time inference with minimal latency and accurate SOH estimations, particularly as the battery ages.
 Client feedback was actively sought, and adjustments were made iteratively to ensure the project met and exceeded expectations.

 #### Hardware and Software Environment:
-The model training and inference were conducted on a P100 Kaggle Notebook instance, offering a robust GPU for accelerated computations.
-The notebook featured a single P100 GPU, Intel Xeon CPU, and 16 GB of RAM.
+The model training and inference were conducted on a local machine.
+The machine featured a single P100 GPU, Intel Xeon CPU, and 16 GB of RAM.
 The software environment included Python 3.8, PyTorch 1.8, and other essential libraries, all versioned for reproducibility.

 #### Reproducibility Measures:
 To ensure reproducibility, a robust version control system, namely Git, was employed.
 The entire project, including code, data preprocessing scripts, and model training notebooks, was versioned.
 Rigorous testing procedures were implemented, with unit tests and integration tests validating the functionality at each stage of development.
 This meticulous approach ensures that the project's outcomes can be reliably replicated by others.

 #### Consideration of Client's Compute Resources:
-Acknowledging that the client possessed more computational resources than a standard P100 Kaggle notebook, the project was designed with scalability in mind.
+Acknowledging that the client possessed more computational resources than the machine used in training/inference, the project was designed with scalability in mind.
 Future iterations could seamlessly leverage additional compute resources even it's not this not needed in this particular application.

 #### Scalability and Deployment Considerations:
 While the project was a proof of concept, scalability considerations were embedded in the design.
 The modular architecture and use of PyTorch facilitate easy scaling to more powerful hardware setups or distributed computing environments.
 Discussions on potential deployment scenarios were initiated, laying the groundwork for future transitions from proof of concept to real-world applications.